fluidecho/kurunt/README.md

 #### Results

-Results depend a little bit on what you mean by "message processing", I mean it to be from ingestion (input) to worker (test) to store (stream) - around 30,000 (upto 50,000) messages per second on a single machine to fully process with a sub 1 second latency.
+Results depend a little bit on what you mean by "message processing", I mean it to be a single message from ingestion (input) to worker (test) to store (stream) - around 20,000 (upto 50,000) messages per second on a single machine to fully process with a sub 1 second latency.
 It can ingest (input) data much faster in the 100,000s messages per second.
-It will also depend on the amount of work you are getting your 'worker' to do, JSON.parse is faster than RegExp for example.
-The topology you set will also determine performance.
+The topology you set will determine performance.

 Tuple testing: Sending 100 tuples (comma separated values: A,B,C,...) in each message, I get in-excess of 10,000 (peeking at 16,000) messages per second * 100 tuples extracted = 1,000,000 tuples per second, processed.